SEPCheesecakeFactory/SEP3/Documentation/ProjectGuidelines.md

 All tasks should be reviewed.
 If not necessary, the whole development team does not have to be involved in a review.
 The reviewer should either apply their own knowledge and expertise or consult with another party to ensure the quality of the work being reviewed.

+# Version Control

+The project uses Git for version control.
+All features and bug fixes should be developed in separate branches, which are then merged into the main branch.
+The main branch can be considered always deployable.

+For simplicity, the branches can either rebase from main before merging or use merge commits.
+Squashing commits is only encouraged when the feature development has many trivial commits that do not add value to the project history.

+The process of merging should be primarily done by the person reviewing as the main branch should only consist of reviewed and approved code.
+It is not the reviewer's responsibility to resolve the merge conflicts if any arise but minor conflicts should be resolved by the reviewer when possible to speed up the process.

+For commit messages, guidelines such as Commit Principles (Fekete, 2025) can be followed.

+# Responsibility and Ownership

+When someone bears the responsibility of a task, it means they are accountable for its completion.

+Ownership automatically implies responsibility, but not vice versa.
+A person can be responsible for the completion of a task without being responsible for the actual implementation if it was delegated to someone else.

+Ownership can't be delegated, so the owner of code can not blame the tools or sources they used if something goes wrong.
+The owner is always ultimately responsible for the code they own.
+Ownership stems from implementing, creating, or updating something within the project context.

+# Code Standards

+The project follows established coding standards to ensure consistency and readability across the codebase.
+All team members are expected to adhere to these standards when contributing code.

+The standards are:

+- DRY (Don't Repeat Yourself): Avoid code duplication by abstracting common functionality into reusable components or functions.

+- KISS (Keep It Simple, Stupid): Strive for simplicity in design and implementation.
+Avoid unnecessary complexity.

+- YAGNI (You Aren't Gonna Need It): Do not implement functionality until it is necessary.
+Avoid over-engineering.

+- SOLID Principles: Follow the SOLID principles of object-oriented design to create maintainable and scalable code.

+- Language / Framework Specific Standards: Adhere to the coding conventions and best practices specific to the programming languages and frameworks used in the project.
+Refer to the documentation for each language/framework for detailed guidelines.